SDGforskning/sdg-strings/SDG02_query_action_WoS.md

  In the *productivity/access etc. terms*:
  - `intensification` implies increasing production, but results in some noise when used alone - it can be used in other contexts, and finds many results about the *effects* of agricultural intensification, thus it is combined with other terms which limit it better to works looking at the process itself.
-- Originally `"access*" OR "barrier$"` was combined with many other terms (access to...) - however I am not sure this is necessary, as the target is so broad in what should be accessible.
+- Originally `"access*" OR "barrier$"` was combined with many other terms (e.g. access to credit, financial services, markets...) - however I have now cut this combination, as the target is so broad in what should be accessible.
+So now, papers talking about improving access to anything should be covered.
 A few irrelevant results are included due to the abstract including an "open access" publishing statement; and a couple from open access to e.g. satellite data.
 This is hard to exclude as we want "open access fisheries", for example.
-(Original combination with: `"farmland$" OR "land" OR "resources" OR "financial service$" OR "banking" OR "microfinance" OR "credit" OR "microcredit" OR "insurance" OR "microinsurance" OR "market$" OR "marketing" OR "traders" OR "trade" OR "agricultur* input$" OR "farm input$" OR "water" OR "machinery" OR "equipment" OR "technology" OR "farm* experience" OR "information" OR "training" OR "equitab*" OR "inequitab*"`)
+(Original combination may need to be reincluded for the topic approach: `"farmland$" OR "land" OR "resources" OR "financial service$" OR "banking" OR "microfinance" OR "credit" OR "microcredit" OR "insurance" OR "microinsurance" OR "market$" OR "marketing" OR "traders" OR "trade" OR "agricultur* input$" OR "farm input$" OR "water" OR "machinery" OR "equipment" OR "technology" OR "farm* experience" OR "information" OR "training" OR "equitab*" OR "inequitab*"`)

 ``` Ceylon =
   TS= (